neuralglitch/omnia-ipsum/docs/quickstart.md

 - Use in development/testing only
 - Disable in production (`['dev' => true, 'test' => true]`)
-- Choose appropriate providers (Picsum for photos, PlaceKitten for fun)
+- Choose appropriate providers (Picsum for photos, UI-Avatars for people)
+- Use `seed` parameter for different images in loops
+- Use `fake_text()` for realistic content in client demos
-- Use pre-built video clips for better performance
+- Use SoundHelix for music/podcast demos, Silence for UI testing
-- Keep audio duration short (<30s)
+- Configure `soundhelix` as default for media demos

 ### ❌ DON'T

 - Don't use in production
-- Don't generate long audio (>60s causes memory issues)
+- Don't use Silence provider for long durations (>60s causes memory issues)
-- Don't rely on data URLs for large files
 - Don't use Faker for passwords/tokens
+- Don't expect custom durations with SoundHelix (all songs are ~5 min)

 ## Next Steps